-1. Interactive Zoning Maps: In this digital age applicants expect to be able to find real-time information on property and land use using the internet.
+1. Interactive Zoning Maps: In this digital age applicants expect to be able | This best practice addresses to find real-time information on property and land use using the internet.
 Paper maps, while useful as an historic record, are difficult to update, often contain inaccuracies and are not easily accessible (unless scanned regularly and posted online).
-While digitization of the existing districts in Title 19 ing a transparent, accessible is a start, improvements in online geographic information system platforms allow planning departments to share information specific to parcels, zoning districts, environmental constraints and public infrastructure through interactive mapping services designed to interface comfortably with the public.
+While digitization of the existing districts in Title 19 is a start, improvements in online geographic information system platforms allow planning departments to share information specific to parcels, zoning districts, environmental constraints and public infrastructure through interactive mapping services designed to interface comfortably with the public.
 These digital services increase departmental capacity by providing immediate answers to simple questions like "what is my zoning" and "where is the floodplain located on my property".
 While initial start-up may be intensive, with consistent maintenance these interactive maps support a more transparent planning process and create internal efficiencies over time.

-This best practice addresses Recommendation I.B.9 regarding the digitization of Title 19 zoning maps and creatavenue for the public to find and view them.
+Recommendation I.B.9 regarding the digitization of Title 19 zoning maps and creating a transparent, accessible avenue for the public to find and view them.